 I am a photographer and founder of msdm, a London-based house-studio-gallery for photographic practice.
 In my works I often interweave my own photography with orphan photographs, found objects and media/ archival research to draw links between experiences of contemplative photography and synchronicity in everyday life.
-The presentation formats include: installation, art publishing and exhibition-making as medium.
-I am very interested in queer creative practice, particularly self-organised forms of studio work, exhibition-making and publishing.
+The presentation formats include: installation, art publishing, performative installation and exhibition-making as medium.

 I am Senior Lecturer in Art Photography and Photobook Publishing in the School of Arts and Creative Industries at the London South Bank University, and a Fellow of the Higher Education Academy.